Skin & Appearance· 12 min read· June 30, 2026· Updated August 17, 2026

 Topicals address the surface.
 Nutritional support addresses the production side of the collagen equation.

-Hydrolyzed collagen peptides: 10–15g daily.
+Hydrolyzed collagen peptides: 2.5–10g daily.
 The evidence on oral collagen supplementation has improved substantially in recent years.
 Multiple randomized controlled trials show that hydrolyzed collagen peptides stimulate fibroblasts (your skin's collagen factories) to increase collagen synthesis.
 The effect is most pronounced in skin elasticity and hydration.
 Look for marine or bovine collagen peptides, and take them consistently for at least 8 to 12 weeks before assessing.
+We break down the full evidence and dosing rationale in Collagen Supplements On Ozempic: What The Research Actually Says.

 Vitamin C: 500–1,000mg daily.
 Vitamin C is a required cofactor for collagen synthesis — without adequate vitamin C, your body cannot make collagen regardless of amino acid availability.
 Rapid weight loss on a restricted diet can reduce micronutrient intake, so supplementing is a reasonable hedge.